 Strengthening Exercises for Hip Bursitis

 Hip strengthening exercises for bursitis, specifically for your core and thighs, will allow these muscles to support your hips.
-Performing your normal routine will become less painful because your strengthened muscles are able to cushion the impact on the joints.
+Performing your regular routine will become less painful because your strengthened muscles can cushion the impact on the joints.

 Important: Start slowly with each of these hip bursitis exercises and stop if you start feeling pain.